 Alfred Hitchcock uses all the tricks he’s mastered over the years to get the public’s undivided attention, starting with the striking use of colour (this was only his third colour movie).
-He uses it in an interesting way in terms of costumes: you see Grace in a skirt and cardigan in the palest shade of pink, almost white, in the first scene, having breakfast with her husband, but in bright red, a few seconds later, with her lover, Mark (Robert Cummings), and the contrast of those two moments, with the two men in her life, is very strong.
+In an interview with Claude Chabrol, from 1954, Hitchcock noted the film’s use of colour for dramatic rather than pictorial ends.
+And he does use colour in an interesting way in terms of costumes: you see Grace in a skirt and cardigan in the palest shade of pink, almost white, in the first scene, having breakfast with her husband, but she’s wearing bright red a few seconds later, in the company of her lover, Mark (Robert Cummings), and the contrast of those two moments, with the two men in her life, is very strong, even for an untrained eye.
+With the opening shot, in just a few seconds, Hitchcock succeeds to throw his audience into the core of the story.

 Grace Kelly’s costumes were designed by Moss Mabry (Hitchcock had not yet begun his collaboration with Edith Head), who did a marvelous job at attaining that particular aesthetic that Edith Head would later develop in the director’s films.
-The elegance of the 1950s can not be surpassed, and it lay not only in the style of the clothes, but in a polished look altogether, manners and grace.
+The elegance of the 1950s can not be surpassed, and it lay not only in the style of the clothes, but in a polished look altogether, manners and grace included.
 And Grace was the perfect example for that.
-In Dial M for Murder, she lights up the screen in every scene she’s in.
-Here, in head to toe red, from lipstick to the lace dress (in the most pure ’50s style) and the satin pumps.
+In Dial M for Murder, she lights up the screen in head-to-toe red, from lipstick to the lace dress (in the most pure ’50s style) and the satin pumps.
 Hitchcock’s message is very clear indeed.

 The finishing touch: the mink wrap.